sonic-net/SONiC/doc/memory_statistics/memory_statistics_hld.md

 The `memorystatsd` will dynamically manage its configuration using the `hostcfgd`.
 The design will:

-1. **Read Configuration at Startup**: On startup, `memorystatsd` will read its configuration directly from the ConfigDB to initialize its settings.
+1. **Read Configuration at Startup**: On startup, `memorystatsd` process will read its configuration directly from the ConfigDB to initialize its settings.
 2. **Monitor ConfigDB for Changes**: `hostcfgd` will monitor the `MEMORY_STATISTICS_TABLE` in ConfigDB for any changes to the configurations.
-3. **Signal Daemon to Reload Configuration**: When configurations are updated via CLI and written to ConfigDB, hostcfgd will detect these changes and signal `memorystatsd` to reload its configuration.
+3. **Signal Daemon to Reload Configuration**: When configurations are updated via CLI and written to ConfigDB, hostcfgd will detect these changes and signal `memorystatsd` process to reload its configuration.
-4. **Reload to Apply Changes**: `memorystatsd` will reload its configurations upon receiving the signal and apply the new settings.
+4. **Reload to Apply Changes**: `memorystatsd` process will reload its configurations upon receiving the signal and apply the new settings.

 **Workflow for Configuration Management**